albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 }
 ```

+The following sections will work with the above `Person` class.

 ### The `toString()` method

-All objects in Java have a [method called `toString()`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Object.html#toString()) which is used to convert an object into a developer friendly string.
+All objects in Java have a [method called `toString()`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Object.html#toString()) which is used to convert an object into a *programmer friendly string*.

 ```java
 package demo;